gabrielkoerich/talks/meetup-devops.md

 ## Issue #1

-## Laravel doesn't understand that the request came from the client and not from the load balancer
+## Laravel doesn't understand that the request came from a client and not from the load balancer

 ^ G.